Frequently Asked Questions

 Now, as well as classifying films released in UK cinemas and on DVD and Blu-ray, we’re providing age-ratings for video on demand (VoD) and music videos online.

-Although the streaming and downloading of films is not regulated by law, we work with the major video distributors and VoD platforms to offer them a service where they can use BBFC age ratings and ratings info.
+Although the streaming and downloading of films is not regulated by law, we work with the major video distributors and VoD platforms to offer them a service where they can use BBFC age ratings and content advice.
 This is designed to help you make informed decisions about what you and your family watch

 A trailer is classified as an individual title in its own right, often before we know what age rating the film being advertised will be given.